All-in-one ETF portfolios such as Vanguard Balanced ETF Portfolio (VBAL) have made self-directed investing easier than ever.

 - A balanced portfolio that is not too risky or aggressive.

-- If you need to update the risk characteristics of your portfolio (e.g. change from balanced to conservative), you may need to sell your entire VBAL holdings in order to purchase new assets.
+- If you need to update the risk characteristics of your portfolio (e.g. change from balanced to conservative), you may need to sell your entire VBAL holdings to purchase new assets.
 This could have tax implications.

 VBAL vs. XBAL